CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Agents/Install-NetQ-Agents-on-Ubuntu.md

 weight: 120
 toc: 5
 ---
-After installing your Cumulus NetQ software, you should install the  NetQ 2.4.1 Agents on each server you want to monitor.
-NetQ 2.4 Agents can be installed on servers running:
+After installing your Cumulus NetQ software, you should install the  NetQ 3.0.0 Agent on each server you want to monitor.
+NetQ Agents can be installed on servers running:

 - Ubuntu 16.04
 - Ubuntu 18.04 (NetQ 2.2.2 and later)